stanleyh007/Assignment-1/README.md

 # Assignment-1
 Simple DB with Hashmap-based Index

-Database is written in Ruby, so In case you have no Ruby installed on your system, you can run the program as in the following: <br/>
-`docker run -it --rm -v $(pwd):/src -w /src helgecph/pythonruby sh -c "ruby simple_db.rb;ruby read_theDB.rb"`
+## Prerequisites
+Because I built this simple database in Java.
+You need to have the JDK installed on your machine in order to run this project that can be done from here.

+## How to use
+You build the project and get an executable you can run using Java -jar "filename" or you run the main class in IDEA.

+## Notice
+Data in the database is hardcoded and application dose not have a insert or update metode, which can read the input from consolo.